-Kemerovo region overview
+Kemerovo oblast overview

 Kemerovo region features

 Kuznetsk coal basin is one of the largest coal basins in the world.
 The most important centers of the local coal industry are Prokopyevsk, Mezhdurechensk, Belovo, Kemerovo, Novokuznetsk, Osinniki, Leninsk-Kuznetsky.
-The mines are located almost everywhere in the Kemerovo region.
+Coal mines can be found almost everywhere in the Kemerovo region.
 About 180 million tons of coal is mined annually.

 Rail transport is well developed in the region.
 The Trans-Siberian Railway, the South Kuzbas branch of West Siberian Railway cross its territory.
 There are large airports in Kemerovo (Kemerovo International Airport) and Novokuznetsk (Spichenkovo Airport).